ProbstLab/Adam_Kolyfetis_2021_methanogenesis/README.md

-## Supplementary scripts used in "Genomic remnants of ancestral hydrogen and methane metabolism in Archaea drive anaerobic carbon cycling." by Adam et al 2021
+## Supplementary scripts used in "Genomic remnants of ancestral hydrogen and methane metabolism in Archaea drive anaerobic carbon cycling." by Adam Kolyfetis et al 2021

 ## License